DataONEorg/d1_python/README.rst

 more human readable representation of an OAI-ORE document and to create an OAI-ORE document from a list of identifiers respectively.

-A brief tutorial_ is also provided.
+A brief tutorial_ is provided.

 Dependencies
 ------------